 Battlefield 1 presents the biggest shift in weapons technology since the series jumped from 1942 to the modern day.
 Gone are thermal scopes, laser sights, and underslung launchers.
 On deck are the satisfying chak-chak of bolt actions, literal telescopes on long rifles, and cavalry sword charges.
-Tanks are deadly but few in number—BF1 focuses on its infantry combat above all. is less about picking attachments and more about swapping weapons to suit the map, mode, and preferred engagement range.
+Tanks are deadly but few in number—BF1 focuses on its infantry combat above all.
+Building a loadout is less about picking attachments and more about swapping weapons to suit the map, mode, and preferred engagement range.
 This guide lists and describes the weapons for each class, their variants, and their best uses.

 Unlock rank: 0